oils-for-unix/oils/mycpp/README.md

 As of March 2024, the translation to C++ is **done**.
 So it's no longer experimental!

-However, it's still pretty **hacky**.
-This doc exists mainly to explain the hacks.
-(We may want to rewrite mycpp as "yaks", although it's low priority right now.)
+---

+`mycpp` started as a **hack**, but it worked because its output is fairly strongly-typed C++.

+That is, the C++ type system catches many errors!
+But it doesn't catch all of them, so we've gradually made `mycpp` more strict.

+As of December 2024, `mycpp` is a pretty clean program, although there are still many heuristics.
+This doc explains the heuristics.

+(I'd like to gradually rewrite mycpp as a more principled "yaks" language, although this isn't a high priority.)

 ---